jmusacchio/incubator-kie-kogito-examples/kogito-springboot-examples/process-monitoring-springboot/README.md

 It is possible to use `docker-compose` to demonstrate how to inject the generated dashboards in the volume of the Grafana container:

-1. Run `mvn clean package` to build the project and generate dashboards.
+1. Run `gradle clean assemble` to build the project and generate dashboards.
 2. Run `docker-compose up` to start the applications.

 The volumes of the Grafana container are properly set in the `docker-compose.yml` file, so that the dashboards are automatically loaded at startup.